goodekat/LIME-diagnostics-paper/README.md

 remotes::install_github("goodekat/limeaid")
 ```

-3. Knit paper (via the paper.Rnw file).
+3. Knit manuscript (via the `paper.Rnw` file).

 ## Additional Information on Bullet Data

-The data used in the paper for the bullet comparison examples is
+The data used in the manuscript for the bullet comparison examples is
 described below.

 **`bullet-train`**

-A dataset with 84255 rows and 14 columns that contains comparison
+A dataset with 84255 rows and 13 columns that contains comparison
 features from the Hamby 173 and 252 sets (XXX reference XXX).
-This
+It
+contains comparisons from 410 bullet-land signatures with some lands
-dataset is created using the data available at XXX, which contains XXX
+missing due to tank rash or other reasons.
+This dataset is created using
+the data available at XXX, which contains XXX (add more info about the
-(add more info about the comparisons).
-The only changes made to the data
+comparisons).
+The only changes made to the data from XXX were to remove
-from XXX were to remove any lands with tank rash, select only variables
+any lands with tank rash, select only variables of use for the
-of use for the paper, add a case variable, rename `same_source` as
+manuscript, add a case variable, rename `same_source` as `samesource`,
-`samesource`, and attach the random forest scores associated with the
+and attach the random forest scores associated with the comparisons.
+The
-comparisons.
-The variables in the data are as follows:
+variables in the data are as follows:

   - case = ID number associated with the bullet-land signature
     comparison